AluneBadr/The-Platform/README.md

 very useful for someone looking for job/traineeship... in data science/engineer/analyst.

-you cat get it here : https://the-platform-app.herokuapp.com/ Just refresh the app to get new posts.
+you can get it here : https://the-platform-app.herokuapp.com/ Just refresh the app to get new posts.

 Techno : #selenium, #sqlite, #streamlit, #heroku, #html